 2. Using Settings on Windows 10

-Another very simple method, if you are on Windows 10 is to use the Settings option in the start menu:
+Another straightforward method, if you are on Windows 10, is to use the Settings option in the start menu:

-Basically, go to the start menu.
-Next you will see a Window open with a bunch of icons.
-Selecting the “Settings” button with the laptop icon.
+Go to the start menu.
+Next, you will see a Window open with a bunch of icons.
+You are selecting the “Settings” button with the laptop icon.

-Once in settings, located the “About” tab at the bottom of the left-hand side menu.
+Once in settings, locate the “About” tab at the bottom of the left-hand side menu.

 3. Using Command Prompt

-Some people may prefer a more interesting method of checking their processor architecture.
-This is how you use the command line to check your processor architecture.
+Some people may prefer a more exciting method of checking their processor’s architecture.
+This is how you use the command line to match your processor architecture.